zjrohrbach/markdown-wkshts/Honors-Agenda.md

  3. Take the **HW Quiz**
  4. (*time permitting*) Get started on the Challenge Lab

-*If absent, please try Practice Problems #3-4
+*If absent, please send me a message so we can schedule a time to make up the HW quiz.
+Also, try [Practice Problems][pp] #3-4.*

 <!--
 *If you are absent, please take a look at the video version of the notes provided.*